Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-07.md

 ### Class Methods

-Date provides a couple calss methods.
+Date provides a couple of class methods.

 - `Date.now() // 1564251902406` the ms at the current moment
-- `Date.UTC(year, month, day, hour, min, sec, ms)` creates date from UTC parameters
+- `Date.UTC(year, month, day, hour, min, sec, ms)` create date from UTC parameters
 - `Date.parse(string)` creates a date from date string or returns NaN if unable to parse the string.

 ## Timezones